-- (4) If any of the setbacks listed above conflict with the Sensitive Wildlife Habitat Overlay the following shall apply and no variance shall be required: - (a) The structure shall be set back a minimum of 25 feet from the road right of way or easement; - (b) The structure shall be located within 300 feet of the road right of way or easement pursuant Section 3.920(F)(2), Siting Standards; and - (c) As part of the application the applicant shall document how they are siting the structure(s) to minimize impacts to adjacent agricultural uses to the greatest extent practicable. - b.
-Farm structures shall be set back a minimum of 25 feet from the property line. - c.
+- i.
+If adjacent land is being used for perennial or annual crops, grazing, zoned Exclusive Farm Use and has never been cultivated, or is zoned F-1 or F-2, the setback shall be a minimum of 100 feet from the property line. - ii.
+If the adjacent land is not in agricultural production and is not zoned for exclusive farm use or forest use, the setback shall be a minimum 25 Feet from the property line. - iii.
+If any of the setbacks listed above conflict with the Sensitive Wildlife Habitat Overlay the following shall apply and no variance shall be required: - (a) The structure shall be set back a minimum of 25 feet from the road right of way or easement; - (b) The structure shall be located within 300 feet of the road right of way or easement pursuant Section 3.920(F)(2), Siting Standards; and - (c) As part of the application the applicant shall document how they are siting the structure(s) to minimize impacts to adjacent agricultural uses to the greatest extent practicable. - c.
+Agricultural buildings or farm structures shall be set back a minimum of 25 feet from the property line. - d.
+Utility facilities necessary for public service shall be set back a minimum of 25 feet from the property line. - e.
 Additions, modifications or relocation of existing structures shall comply with all EFU setback standards.
-Any proposal that cannot meet these standards is subject to the following: - (1) Dwellings: The proposed addition modification or relocation shall not result in nonconformity or greater nonconformity to property line setbacks or resource buffer requirements unless the addition will extend a structure further away from and perpendicular to the property line or resource.
-Any proposal that would place a relocated dwelling or extend an existing dwelling into or further toward the property line or resource, or expand an existing dwelling parallel into a setback or buffer shall also be subject to Chapters 6 & 7 - Variances and any other applicable review criteria.
-The provisions of Chapter 13 - Nonconforming Uses, Buildings and Lots are not applicable to replacement dwellings.
-(Added 4/12) - (2) Farm & Non-Farm buildings and structures: The proposed addition, modification or relocation shall not result in nonconformity or greater nonconformity to property line setbacks or resource buffer requirements.
+Any proposal that cannot meet these standards is subject to the following: - in nonconformity or greater nonconformity to property line setbacks or resource buffer requirements unless the addition will extend a structure further away from and perpendicular to the property line or resource.
+Any proposal that would place a relocated dwelling or extend an existing dwelling into or further toward the property line or resource, or expand an existing dwelling parallel into a setback or buffer shall also be subject to Chapters 6 & 7 Variances and any other applicable review criteria.
+The provisions of Chapter 13 Nonconforming Uses, Buildings and Lots are not applicable to replacement dwellings.
+(Added 4/12) - ii.
+Farm & Non-Farm buildings and structures: The proposed addition, modification or relocation shall not result in nonconformity or greater nonconformity to property line setbacks or resource buffer requirements.
 If the building or structure currently conforms to all setback standards and the proposal would result in non-conformity a Chapter 6 or 7 variance will be required.
-If the building or structure currently does not conform to all setback standards and the proposal would increase the non-conformity it shall be subject to the applicable provisions of Chapter 13 - Nonconforming Uses, Buildings and Lots. - d.
-Property line setbacks do not apply to fences, signs, roads, or retaining walls less than four (4) feet in height.
+If the building or structure currently does not conform to all setback standards and the proposal would increase the non-conformity it shall be subject to the applicable provisions of Chapter 13 - Nonconforming Uses, Buildings and Lots.

+f.
+Property line setbacks do not apply to fences, signs, roads, or retaining walls less than four feet in height.